roblesch/roblesch.github.io/_posts/2022-02-08-multiple-importance.md

 ### Notes

 We can see that Multiple Importance Sampling allows us to utilize different sampling techniques where they are most effective.
-We gain the benefit of converging to a solution more quickly in areas where the light is visible by sampling the lights directly, and cover areas where the lights cannot be sampled by sampling the BRDF or the Mixture PDF.
+Multiple Importance Sampling provides the benefit of converging to a solution more quickly in areas where the light is visible by sampling the lights directly, and cover areas where the lights cannot be sampled by sampling the BRDF or the Mixture PDF.
 This technique could be further improved by using something like [adaptive sampling](https://web.cs.wpi.edu/~matt/courses/cs563/talks/antialiasing/adaptive.html) to determine the main contributor in a pixel area, and alter the samples per pixel to sample more densely in areas where the light is not visible, and sample more sparsely in areas where it is.

 ## Sources